Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

 Barley is the oldest known domestically grown and a major cereal grain belonging to the grass family that is native to Western Asia and Northeast Africa.
 It is a summer crop and is grown both in the temperate and tropical areas of the world.
-Barley tolerate soil salinity better than wheat and it resembles wheat grain though it is smaller.
-It has been cultivated for more than 10000 years.
+Barley tolerates soil salinity better than wheat, and it resembles wheat grain though it is smaller.
+It has been cultivated for more than 10,000 years.

 Nutrients in Barley

-- Barley is an excellent source of fiber ranging from 17–30%, the highest among all grains.
+- Barley is an excellent source of fibre ranging from 17–30%, the highest among all grains.